mebestaca/expense-tracker/README.md

 # expense_tracker

-A flutter project designed to manage everyday expenses by collating all the expenses minus the monthly budget.
+A flutter project designed to track user expenses and provide meaningful reports.

 ## Features
  - [Charts] - Charts to show which categories the user spends